 Self-custody is on the same trajectory.
 Hardware wallets are getting simpler.
 Social recovery systems are emerging.
 Account abstraction promises better UX without sacrificing control.

-But today, in 2022, self-custody still requires understanding these fundamentals.
+But today, self-custody still requires understanding these fundamentals.
 The technology will get easier.
 The principles won't change.

 Part 2 covers operational security—how to structure your wallets, protect against common attacks, and think about the tradeoff between convenience and safety.